mnielsen/notes-on-writing/notes_on_writing.md

   something is "big" than "humungous"; that a day is "cloudy" rather than

+**"Write one true sentence:"** This was Hemingway's method for getting started when he was blocked:

+> Sometimes when I was starting a new story and I could not get it
+> going, I would sit in front of the fire and squeeze the peel of the
+> little oranges into the edge of the flame and watch the sputter of
+> blue that they made.
+I would stand and look out over the roofs of
+> Paris and think, "Do not worry.
+You have always written before and
+> you will write now.
+All you have to do is write one true
+> sentence.
+Write the truest sentence that you know."
+So finally I
+> would write one true sentence, and then go on from there.
+It was
+> easy then because there was always one true sentence that I knew or
+> had seen or had heard someone say.
+If I started to write
+> elaborately, or like someone introducing or presenting something, I
+> found that I could cut that scrollwork or ornament out and throw it
+> away and start with the first true simple declarative sentence I had
+> written.

+This is not always as easy as Hemingway suggests.
+The mind may be blank, unstimulated.
+One must be *provoked* by some external mental stimulus --- preferably either to irritation or to excitement.
+Either provocation will, eventually, produce a true sentence or three, as you engage with whatever is irritating or exciting you.
+And so you must also cultivate methods for stimulating your mind in this way.

+**Stop when you know what comes next:**

+Hemingway:

+> The best way is always to stop when you are going good and when you
+> know what will happen next.
+If you do that every day when you are
+> writing a novel you will never be stuck.
+That is the most valuable
+> thing I can tell you so try to remember it.

+This works best when also combined with a word quota.
+Meet one's word quota for the day, and after that, stop where you know what happens next.

 ## Titles

 **A Brief History of Time (Hawking):** Amusing, in multiple ways: the